 Searching for Jobs & Writing Applications

-If you are looking for a placement as part of your course, you should get in touch with your placement office.
+If you are looking for a placement as part of your course, you should get in touch with your placement team.
 You can also check for vacancies on MyHub.
 If you cannot find suitable opportunities to apply for you may need to be proactive and apply speculatively to organisations – you may like to speak to a Careers Consultant for advice on this.

 When you are looking for work, remember that not all jobs are advertised!
 It is estimated that as many as 60% of jobs are “hidden” i.e. they are not advertised on jobs boards, company websites etc. There are things you can do to tap into this hidden jobs market including applying speculatively to companies, networking and using recruitment agencies.
 For tips and links to resources about this please look at our Graduate Job Search handout